MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

 ## Traversing Nested Data

-A record field gives rise to a pipeline that maps the records to the field values.
+A field gives rise to a pipeline that maps the records to the field values.
 For example, the field *employee* corresponds to a pipeline which maps a collection of departments to associated employees.